 Now, let’s say for a moment that there are contradictions.
 Just for the sake of argument, let’s pretend.
 While I do hold that the Bible is divinely inspired (and therefore true) because I’m a Christian, the non-believer has no such commitment.
 Still, they can’t throw the gospels out just yet.
 They are still historical documents recounting a historical event.
 Let’s look at them as such and assume, for a moment, there are contradictions.
 Back to the car wreck.
 Let’s imagine I report that the wreck involved two blue cars and you report that the wreck involved one blue car and one white car.
 Does that mean the event didn’t happen?
 Very likely, a wreck still happened—that central piece of the story a person is unlikely to forget or confuse—and one of us has just missed a minor (and largely irrelevant) detail.
 Someone not at the scene asking us about the event is still very likely to walk away believing that a head-on collision has happened, even if our stories don’t perfectly line-up.

 On the other hand, it’s very unlikely that, as eye-witnesses, you and I would report contradictory information on major details.
 In other words, it’s unlikely one of us reports a fender-bender while the other reports a 50 car pileup, if we are both being honest.
 The main details of the story remain the same.
 The gospels report an event much more significant—and far more unforgettable—than a car wreck.
-While the gospel writers may have recorded different details about the event of Jesus’ life and resurrection, that doesn’t make the stories “contradictory.”
+While the gospel writers and judi bola may have recorded different details about the event of Jesus’ life and resurrection, that doesn’t make the stories “contradictory.”
 And even if you can’t buy that, at least understand that the main details are exactly the same: a man was crucified, put into a grave, then showed up a few days later.
 It’s simple investigative work: don’t let the color of the cars distract you from wreck.